Availability - A churn problem that turned out to be an architecture problem

 What is Mode

 A Mode is a reusable group of related settings (for example, "Standard Deposit" could include the amount of the deposit, if it's per person or booking, which policy is attached to it, until when edits can be made to the booking from the customer etc) that's configured once and applied to many Shifts.
 Edit the Mode once and every Shift referencing it updates.
-If the pattern worked on two surfaces (payments, durations), it could work for the whole availability system.
+If the pattern worked on a surface (payments), it could work for the whole availability system.

-The design constraint: no new pages, no major backend changes.
+The design decision: no new pages, no major backend changes.

-I had to fit Modes into the existing Shift slideout.
-That was intentional: if I couldn't prove Modes adoptable within the current UX, I wasn't going to convince anyone to rebuild the whole product around them.
+Modes had to fit the existing Shift slideout.
+If I couldn't prove they'd adopt inside the current UX, I had no business asking anyone to rebuild the product around them.

 Modes validated at scale.

-No user education campaign, no forced migration, and adoption climbed anyway.
+Modes adopted with no education campaign and no forced migration.
 That was the signal to commit to Core Availability.

 Decouple structure from surface